-From Mossel Bay we drive to Knysna along what is known as the ‘Garden Route’, a conservation route along the strip of coastal plain that stretches between Mossel Bay and Storms River Mouth.
-Ostensibly a marketing idea for promoting this stretch of coast, The Garden Route enjoys a semi-Mediterranean climate and includes indigenous forest, freshwater lakes, wetlands, hidden coves, and long beaches.
-Our journey ends at Knysna, one of the main centres on the Garden Route.
-Our hotel is located on the former harbour quays from where we can enjoy one aspect of Knysna’s enchanting natural setting, its estuary called Knysna Lagoon where sea and sweet water mix.
+We then drive to Knysna along what is known as the ‘Garden Route’, which enjoys a semi-Mediterranean climate and includes indigenous forest, freshwater lakes, wetlands, hidden coves, and long beaches.
+Our hotel is located on the former harbour quays overlooking Knysna Lagoon, where sea and sweet water mix.
 The lagoon’s salt marshes and sandbanks support an unsurpassed wealth of bird and marine life, the Knysna Loerie (brightly coloured bird of the banana eating family) and the Knysna Seahorse being the most famous examples.

 We conclude the day with a quintessentially African experience, an opportunity to walk with elephants in the Knysna Elephant Park.
-Our sunset tour at the Elephant Park begins with spectacular views of the Outeniqua mountain range and Knysna forest and concludes with a meal at the beautiful Lapa restaurant overlooking the indigenous forest.
-In between, you have the rare and exciting opportunity to get close to the elephants that live here in a controlled, free range environment.
+On our sunset tour, we enjoy spectacular views of the Outeniqua mountain range and have the opportunity to get close to the elephants that live here in a controlled, free range environment.
 Knysna Elephant Park also supports a number of elephants at their orphanage near Port Elizabeth.
 The Park’s primary role is rehabilitating elephants and providing them with better homes.
-We shall dine at the park’s restaurant before returning to our hotel in the early evening.
-(Overnight Knysna Quays) BD
+(Overnight Knysna Quays) B

 Day 12: Wednesday 25 September, Knysna – Plettenberg Bay – Knysna